jdtechnology/wait-for-pr-workflows-action/README.md

 - If all workflow runs are completed, this action exits successfully.
 - Otherwise, check again.

-It excludes the workflow of self to prevent an infinite loop.
+It excludes the workflow of self to pr an infinite loop.

-It filters the workflows by the current event such as `push` or `pull_request`.
+It filters the workflows by the current  such as `push` or `pull_request`.

 ### Exclude or filter workflows by name patterns